wind2walk/primilyNew3/src/pages/home/index.md

       imagealt: assistant
     - imageSrc: /img/with-customer.png
       imageText: >-
-        When you are bussy let the Primily Call Assistant answer and presents the caller with a Call Menu with information on your hours, location, web site, services and other information you want to provide callers.
+        When you are busy let the Primily Call Assistant answer and give the caller information on your hours, location, web site, services and other information often requested.
       imagealt: callOverview-1a
     - imageSrc: /img/slidercontrol-h386.png
       imageText: >-
-        Take back control of your phone with the Primily Automated Call Assistant and a 2nd number.
-Keep business and personals calls, texting and voicemail seperate.
-Make Robo calls a think of the past.
+        Take back control of your phone with the Primily Automated Call Assistant.
+With a 2nd IVR number you can weed out the Robocalls and keep your business and personals calls, texting and voicemails seperate.
       imagealt: callallOverview_resize
     - imageSrc: /img/sliderphone-h386.png
       imageText: >-
-        Easly know if you have a business or personal call.
-Manage 2 numbers with with one phone.
+        For mobile only users it is now easly know if you have a incoming business or personal call.
+Two numbers on one mobile phone.
       imagealt: callOverview-3
     - imageSrc: /img/home-menu-sched-h386.png
       imageText: >-